 - Gir Cow Ghee slows down the aging process.

-- Gir Cow Ghee helps infertility problems, which will enhance the quantity and quality of semen and ovum.
+- Gir Cow Ghee helps infertility problems, which will enhance the quantity and quality of sperm and ovum.

 - The presence of A2 vitamin in Gir Cow Ghee makes it capable of treating broken bones.

 - Gir Cow also contains conjugated linolenic acid (CLA) which is helpful in losing weight.

 - Gir cow ghee is believed to give a soft voice.